-A number of local authorities across England are taking part in an exciting research project exploring how Designated Safeguarding Leads (DSLs) in schools may be better supported in their roles.
+A number of local authorities across England are taking part in an exciting research project exploring how Designated Safeguarding Leads (DSLs) in schools may be better supported in their roles, including in relation to their practices around identifying and responding to child sexual abuse.
 Funded by What Works for Children's Social Care (WWCSC), the project aims to test an innovative approach to collaboration between Children's Social Care services and schools.
 WWCSC aims to improve the lives of children and families through generating the best available evidence for practitioners, policy makers and practice leaders to improve children's social care.

-This project involves a programme providing supervision to DSLs in secondary schools.
-This entails monthly group supervision sessions for DSLs, delivered by a Supervising Social Worker.
+This project involves a programme providing supervision to DSLs in primary and secondary schools.
+This entails monthly supervision sessions for DSLs, delivered by a Supervising Social Worker.
 The programme is inspired from an intervention originally developed by Bolton Council, in recognition of the fact that the safeguarding role can be stressful for DSLs, and for which formal supervision has typically not been available.
 The programme aims to improve knowledge and understanding of Children's Social Care processes and issues, resulting in reductions in inappropriate contacts to Children's Social Care, and reducing DSL stress and anxiety.
+In this adapted version of the original programme, there is also a specific focus on supporting DSLs in better identifying possible indicators of child sexual abuse and responding to this.

-It is envisaged that all mainstream secondary schools within the participating local authorities, will take part in the project.
+It is envisaged that all primary and secondary schools within the participating local authorities, will take part in the project.
 The programme is being independently evaluated by a team from the National Institute of Economic and Social Research (NIESR).